glv2/peercoin-calculator/README.md

     (pos-prob-days coins days difficulty n)
     (pow-reward difficulty)
     (pow-prob-time difficulty rate time)
+    (pow-pool-reward difficulty rate time)

 ## Donations

-If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: **PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC**.
+If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC.